abadid/cmsc424-spring2019/project2/README.md

 1. Whenever an app inserts/updates/deletes data into the `customers` table, a trigger is fired that does the same corresponding action for the copy of the data in the `newcustomers` and `ffairline` tables.
 1. Whenever an app inserts/updates/deletes data into the `newcustomers` table, a trigger is fired that does the same corresponding action for the copy of the data in the `customers` table.
 The value of the `frequentflieron` column in the `customers` table is the most frequently travelled airline for that customer (based on the record in the `flewon` table) that is one of the frequent flier airlines for that customer as listed in the new `ffairline` table (or null if there are no frequent flier airlines for that customer).
 In the case of a tie, the one that is smallest lexicographically is chosen.
 1. We also need a trigger on the new `ffairline` table to update the value of the ffairline column of the old customers table if the value should change as a result of the update to the ffairline table.
-1. Since the flewon table can effect the choice of which airline should be listed as the `frequentflieron` value in the old customers table, we also need a trigger on the flewon table if as as result of the insert/update/delete to the table, the `frequentflieron` value needs to be changed in the old customers table.
+1. Since the flewon table can affect the choice of which airline should be listed as the `frequentflieron` value in the old customers table, we also need a trigger on the flewon table if as as result of the insert/update/delete to the table, the `frequentflieron` value needs to be changed in the old customers table.

 Here's an example (`flewon` table not shown):

 Initially our database looks like this

+`customers`

 | customerid | name | birthdate | frequentflieron |
 | :---: | :---: | :---: | :---: |